-Best places to stay in Porto (The Harbour):
+Best places to stay in Bari in Porto (The Harbour):

 Cattedralflats is very well located in the old town, everything is within a 10 minute walk.
 The rooftop terrace is absolutely stunning!

-4. Bari Palese – Airport Area, where to stay near airport
+4. Bari Palese – Karol Wojtyla, where to stay in Bari near airport

-As far as destinations go, our next option is going to appeal to an extremely specific type of traveler.
-Located in the far west of the city, it is largely detached from the rest of Bari, with its only real claim to fame is it is the location of the city’s international airport.
-This makes its an ideal place to stay for those on a layover, people who are worried about missing their flight home, or anyone who simply wants to avoid dragging their luggage all over town.
+This makes it an ideal place to stay for those on a layover, people who are worried about missing their flight home, or anyone who simply wants to avoid dragging their luggage all over town.

 There are also some lidos throughout the area as well, giving you the opportunity to enjoy the ocean and the stunning coastal views, without the crowds you will likely find at the city’s famous beaches.

-Stay in Bari Palese – Airport Area if you are on a layover or just want to stay near the airport; you want a quieter destination with a slightly more local feel.
+Stay in Bari Palese – Airport Area if you are on a layover or just want to stay near the airport; you have a car and want to stay outside of the city; you want a quieter destination with a slightly more local feel.

-Best Hotels in Bari Palese – Airport Area:
+Best places to stay in Bari Palese – Airport Area:

 Wojtyla Airport Bari is a sensible place to stay if you have to catch an early plane.
 Consider getting to or from the airport via the Bari Europa railway station, only a short walk from the accommodation.
 The local restaurant is also very good.

-5. San Nicola Stadium, a residential area in Bari
+5. San Nicola Stadium, sport facility in Bari & the region of Puglia

-Despite being a multi-use stadium, it is primarily used to host professional football matches, having been originally constructed to host matches at the 1990 World Cup and being the current home of S.S.C Bari.
+Despite being a multi-use stadium, it is primarily used to host professional football matches, having been originally constructed to host matches at the 1990 World Cup, and is the current home of S.S.C Bari.

 If you are coming to the city to attend an event at the stadium, staying in the surrounding area will not only provide you with convenience on the day of the event but it will also allow you to get a much more authentic feel of the city, staying and dining with locals.